-Prior to cataract treatment, the first important step is a thorough assessment in combination with a consultation with your specialist.
+Prior to laser vision correction, the first important step is a thorough eligibility assessment in combination with a consultation with your specialist.

 Register for assessment online within one minute, and our professional consultants will contact you on the phone to make an appointment for assessment.

 For a successful assessment you should follow a few instructions.

 Take the following documents with you the agreed appointment: personal identification card, residence card, social security card, former ophthalmological reports, other medical documents, actual glasses, contact lenses, and their data.

 Please arrive on the agreed time on the assessment day.
 You can expect a stay of about two hours, including recording required data, detailed assessment, consultation with medical professionals and consulting assistants, and preparing the necessary documents.

 It is important that you will give the prepared documents to our consulting assistants and inform your assessing physician exactly about your actual diseases, previous health problems and regularly taken medicines.

 In addition to establishing eligibility for surgery, the general condition of the eyes will also be assessed during the specialist examination.
 Your specialist will perform the following tests to determine eligibility for laser vision correction: